Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Step 3: The Bloom

-Pour the coffee grounds into the Chemex and shake it a little to flatten out the grounds.
-Place the Chemex on your scale, and hit tare (set it to zero).
-Make your first pour of 80 grams of water (double the amount of coffee).
+To bloom, pour 80 grams of water (double the amount of coffee).
 Start pouring in the middle, make concentric circles moving towards the edge, then move back towards the middle until you have poured out the full 80 grams.

 Step 4: The Main Pours

 Once the coffee has bloomed, begin the main pour with the remaining water.
 I use a pulse pour.
-With each pulse, pour enough water so the coffee grounds rise an inch.
-Keep pouring in concentric circles and keep the spout close to the water to avoid agitating the grounds.
+With each pulse, pouring in concentric circles and keep the spout close to the water to avoid agitating the grounds.

 Stay focused on the steady pour.
 Enjoy the slow drip and aroma to start your day.